All Episodes

 And it makes you feel without substance and without rooting.

-And that, and, and, you know, so many people wonder why depression and anxiety and mental illness is so widespread.
+And that, and, you know, so many people wonder why depression and anxiety and mental illness is so widespread.

-I think it's because of this.
+I think it is because of this.

 It's because of this rootlessness.

-And this really, I think is the sort of end point of the liberal view of freedom.
+And this really, I think, is the sort of end point of the liberal view of freedom.

 And so I'm actually not that surprised that Gen Z are like, okay, but I would like some order.